dobrushina/dobrushina.github.io/index.md

 ### About me
 I was born in Moscow, Russia, and in 2022 moved to Israel.
 I am 38 years old, married, and I have three children.

 My basic education is medical (M.V.
-Lomonosov Moscow State University), although currently I do not work as a doctor.
-Being trained in neurology, for 10 years I worked with neurodiverse people (аutism, ADHD, dyslexia, dysgraphia, consequences of traumatic brain injury, stroke, brain tumors) and with psychosomatic syndromes.
-I have a Ph.D. degree and I combine psychotherapy with research in the field of neuroscience of emotion and embodiment.
-I use advanced MRI methods to study the brain networks regulating our emotional and physical states and to develop technologies supporting mental well-being.
-Understanding how our nervous system works helps me support people whose systems function in an atypical way.
+Lomonosov Moscow State University), but currently I do not run medical practice.
+Being trained in neurology, for 10 years I worked with neurodivergent people (аutism, ADHD, dyslexia, dysgraphia, consequences of traumatic brain injury, stroke, brain tumors) and with psychosomatic syndromes.
+I have a PhD degree in Medicine and I combine psychotherapy with research in the field of neuroscience of emotion and embodiment.
+Using advanced MRI methods, I study the brain networks regulating our emotional and physical states and develop technologies supporting mental well-being.
+Understanding how the nervous system functions helps me support people whose brain works differently.
 I adhere to a neuroaffirmative approach, not considering an autistic or ADHD brain to be inferior to a neurotypical (usual) one, but recognizing that it requires special care to realize its potential.

-I completed a Master's program in psychological counseling in the Moscow State Psychological and Pedagogical Institute.
-I studied cognitive behavioral therapy (CBT) at the Beck Institute and completed individual and couples schema therapy courses certified by the International Association of Schema Therapy (ISST).
-I also have training in acceptance and commitment therapy, co-experiencing psychotherapy, and mentalization-based treatment.
+I completed a Master's program in psychological counseling in the Moscow State Psychological and Pedagogical Institute, studied cognitive behavioral therapy (CBT) at the Beck Institute and completed individual, couples, and child and adolescent schema therapy courses certified by the International Association of Schema Therapy (ISST).
+I also have training in EMDR, acceptance and commitment therapy, co-experiencing psychotherapy, and mentalization-based treatment.
 Besides psychotherapy, I have strong skils in cognitive assessment and cognitive training, including improvement of attention.

-I am certified by the ISST in individual schema therapy.
+I am certified by the ISST in individual schema therapy (membership number 60360358).

 ### My certificates in psychotherapy
 - Moscow Institute of Schema Therapy, individual schema therapy, ISST accredited course (A. Yaltonskaya, N. Gegel)
-- Institut für Schematherapie-Frankfurt, couple schema therapy, ISST accredited course (E. Roedinger)
+- Institut für Schematherapie-Frankfurt, couple schema therapy, ISST accredited course (E. Roediger)
 - Sankt-Petersburg Institute of Schema Therapy, child and adolescent schema therapy, ISST accredited course (P. Kasyannik, M. Galimzyanova)
-- Institut für Schematherapie-Frankfurt, contextual schema-therapy (E. Roedinger)
+- Institut für Schematherapie-Frankfurt, contextual schema-therapy (E. Roediger)
+- Moscow EMDR Center, certification training in EMDR (U. Oren and N. Gradovskaya)
 - Praxis, ACT Immersion (acceptance and commitment therapy; S. Hayes)
 - Schema Therapy Training Online: Integrating Schema Therapy with DBT (Dialectical Behavioral Therapy; C. Hepworth)
 - Schema Therapy Training Online: Schema Therapy for Eating Disorders (S. Simpson)
 - Beck Institute, cognitive behavioral therapy (J. Beck)
 - Anna Freud Center, Mentalization-Based Treatment: Basic Training (A. Bateman)
 - Lomonosov Moscow State University, children neuropsychology: diagnostic and correction (T.V.
 Achutina)
-- Institute for chilhood, family and parenting, method of substitute ontogenesis (A. Bludova)
+- Institute for childhood, family and parenting, method of substitute ontogenesis (A. Bludova)
 - Medbridge Educational Platform, SCERTS model (Social Communication, Emotional Regulation and Transactional Support) for autism (B. Prizant, A. Wetherby, E. Rubin)

 [Full CV](files/CV_Dobrushina_Oct_2023.pdf)